pd4d10/git-touch/README.md

 GitTouch use Flutter's builtin material and cupertino widgets.
 If you have any thoughts about UI design, feel free to open an issue to discuss about it.

-### Bug report
+### Bug report or feature request

-Please follow the issue template to submit a bug report.
-Report with a screenshot would be great.
+Please follow the issue templates.
+A screenshot would be great if it is a bug report.

 ### Bug fixes or new feature